processing of your data relating to our cars, which is explained in our Car Privacy Notice [coming soon], and

 deletion is required to fulfil a legal obligation.

-If we delete personal data following your request, we will also inform those we have shared your data with and direct them to delete your data (unless this proves impossible or involves disproportionate effort).
+If we delete personal data following your request, we will also inform those we have disclosed your data to (when applicable) - if it is not impossible or too cumbersome.
+If you ask us, we will also tell you who we have disclosed your data to.

 6.4 Objecting to our use